Goat (Swedish band): Recording career

 The group signed to Rocket Recordings, a UK-based record label formed in 1998.
-In 2012 they released their debut single "Goatman" on limited edition vinyl, and began recording their first album.
+In 2012, they released their debut single "Goatman" on limited edition vinyl, and began recording their first album.
 Commenting on the writing process, a band member said:"The songwriting process is strange.
 Normally, when we play together we don't play songs – we make music – and every time we play is a new time.
 When we had the possibility to record, we have made songs for the album.
 It started with the song 'Goatman', and that song was recorded just for us.
 Then Rocket [Recordings] asked us to write some more and we continued.
 Our songs are never really finished and we never know how they will end up when we start recording."

 World Music was released on 20 August 2012 and has won good responses and international attention, including the Australian music publication Happy Mag placing the album at no.5 on their list of "The 25 greatest psychedelic rock albums of the 2010s".
 The title of the album comes from the different styles of music on the album.
 Goat commented:"We've been taught since we were small to have an understanding of not only western bands, but of music from other parts of the world.
 The title World Music was chosen because we believe we play 'world music', and that's what we think everyone plays".

 Performances

 The band performs wearing masks and costumes.

 After touring the United States in early 2013 the band played at that year's Glastonbury Festival and the final holiday camp edition of All Tomorrow's Parties festival in Camber Sands, England.
 In 2014, they played at the Coachella Valley Music and Arts Festival in Indio, California and the Latitude Festival in Southwold, Suffolk, England.
 In 2015, they played again at the Glastonbury Festival, at Roskilde Festival in Denmark and Pukkelpop in Belgium.
 In 2016 the band played, amongst others, at Primavera Sound in Barcelona, Cactusfestival in Bruges, and End of the Road Festival in Wiltshire, England.
 The band played support for Foo Fighters at Ullevi Stadium in Gothenburg on 5 June 2018.
+The band performed a headline set in the Far Out tent at the 2023 Green Man Festival in Wales.

+They returned to Glastonbury in 2025 and played on the West Holts stage.